FALL CAMP: Mckenzie bridge, OR

 SUNDAY

-Following breakfast and our pre-ride briefing, we'll head out for the last ride of camp and a chance to “put it all together”.
+Following breakfast and our pre-ride meeting, we'll head out for the last ride of camp and a chance to “put it all together”.

 Lunch/Recovery Bar upon our return, followed by good-bye high-fives and hugs.